Blog

 The calculation of RAF score during the transition phase requires the usage of both V24 and V28 models.
 The first step is to calculate risk scores for both the V24 and V28 CMS-HCC models.
 The next step is to calculate the risk score as the sum of 33% of the adjusted V28 CMS-HCC model risk score and 67% of the adjusted V24 CMS-HCC model risk score.

 Example: Jane is a 93-year-old female who has diabetic amyotrophy, fatal familial insomnia, CKD stage 3A, and toxic liver diseases with hepatic necrosis and coma.
-The table below illustrates how the RAF score is computed for CY2024.
+The table below illustrates how the RAF score is computed.

 Diagnosis V28 HCC Model V24 HCC Model RAF score (V28) RAF score (V24)